 - Click the eyedropper icon that appears within the browser toolbar ().
 A crosshairs icon will appear.

-- Center the crosshairs over the color you wish to select.
+- Center the crosshairs over the desired color.

-Click and the color value will be copied to your clipboard.
+- Click and the color value will be copied to the clipboard.

-- Paste this color into a contrast checker or into the WAVE contrast tool.
+- Paste this color into a contrast checker.

 Enlarging the webpage sometimes makes it easier to select the desired color with an eyedropper.
 Use Ctrl (Windows) or command (Mac) and the + key to zoom in, the − key to zoom out, and 0 to reset the page size.